 It all depends on what you want from your holiday and what your priorities are.
 Would you prefer to avoid local crowds if it means having a bit of rain?
-Then travelling in the wet season may be for you – but if you’re a sun worshipper with a beach holiday in mind, you may feel the opposite.
+Then travelling in the wet season may be for you.
+If you’re a sun worshipper with a beach holiday in mind, you may feel the opposite.

-Inspiring landscapes, friendly locals and a world of fresh and mouth-watering food.
-What’s there not to love about Vietnam?
+Diverse landscapes, friendly locals and a world of fresh, mouth-watering food.
+What’s not to love about Vietnam?
 There are two main aspects to consider when deciding when to go: weather and festivities.

 With its long, thin geography and over 2,000 miles of coastline, Vietnam spans a very wide range of latitudes for its size, meaning that the climate varies quite dramatically between its northern and southern regions.
 In fact, for the purpose of discussing climate, most people find it helps to divide the country into three separate regions, each with its own weather system.
 These are: north, central and south.

 - December to February: Winter in North Vietnam.
 Daytime temperatures under 20°C and in some places below freezing at night.
 Skies are overcast and drizzle is common.